App version: 0.1.0

 What Is a Loan Against an IRA?

-• Traditional IRA: Your contributions may be tax deductible, and earnings may be tax deferred until you take them out in retirement.
+• Traditional IRA: Your contributions may be tax-deductible, and earnings are generally not taxed until you take them out in retirement.

-• Roth IRA: Your contributions are made after you pay taxes, and earnings may be tax-free until you take them out in retirement.
+• Roth IRA: Your contributions are made after you pay taxes, and earnings may grow without additional taxes until you take them out in retirement.

-• Rollover IRA: You move funds from a qualified employer-sponsored retirement plan like a 401(k) or 403(b) into a new account.
+• Rollover IRA: You move funds from a qualified employer-sponsored retirement plan, such as 401(k) or 403(b), into a new IRA account.

 Options for Accessing Traditional IRA Funds

-While there is no IRA loan, there are a few methods for accessing the money you’ve set aside for retirement in your IRA.
+While there’s no IRA loan, there are a few methods for accessing the money you’ve set aside for retirement in your IRA.
 They include:

 • First-time home purchase